 Alaska Lounge ANC bottom line

-The Alaska Lounge at Anchorage airport, formerly known as the Alaska Airlines Board Room—the only airline club is the entire state of Alaska—is classy and functional.
+The Alaska Lounge at Anchorage airport—the only airline club is the entire state of Alaska—is classy and functional.
 The club boasts an intriguing architecture, a luminous space, enjoyable tarmac views, and fairly private seating.
 The amenities meet typical expectations for domestic flights, with fast Wi-Fi, convenient work spaces, and a good food and beverage selection.

 Yet, despite a grand entrance with luxurious touches, the Alaska Lounge falls short of feeling truly premium.
 It’s a small operation, seating can be tight at peak times due to the limited real estate, and the two TVs may make for a noisy environment.
 It’s a simple, unpretentious spot to relax before a flight and enjoy the sunlight in the summer—or views of the illuminated tarmac in the winter—and the Alaska Airlines staff is constantly equally helpful and cheerful.